-Matthew Biancaniello, America’s reigning king of the culinary cocktail, is leading the charge in Los Angeles with inspired tomato-based creations, including Lovage in the Garden (recipe below).
-Jonathan Howard, the brains behind the cocktail program at Manhattan’s American Whiskey uses Veev and Aperol in his own seasonal libation he calls the Farmer’s Cocktail (recipe below).
-And back at Saxon + Parole, current bar manager Masahiro Urushido has a killer Tomato Spritz (recipe below) on his current menu that screams of late summer.
+Matthew Biancaniello, America’s reigning king of the culinary cocktail, is leading the charge in Los Angeles with inspired tomato-based creations, including Lovage in the Garden.
+Jonathan Howard, formerly the brains behind the cocktail program at Manhattan’s American Whiskey, uses Veev and Aperol in his own seasonal libation he calls the Farmer’s Cocktail.
+And back at Saxon + Parole, bar manager Masahiro Urushido created a killer Tomato Spritz that screams of late summer.

 Vodka seems like the obvious choice to pair with tomatoes as it is the most neutral of all spirits.
 Gin makes an able partner, as does white rum and Pisco.
 Oh, and tequila and mezcal.
 These agave spirits love them some tomatoes.
 Best of all, perhaps, are lower-alcohol, fortified wines such as fino or manzanilla sherry, dry or white vermouth and white port.